 John believed that every painting he created should be painstakingly planned.
 Thus, his Sensorist style of abstract expressionism got him featured in a lot of prominent galleries in town.
 At the start of the 1960s, the exploration of modern art made John quit abstract painting.
 Because he felt he couldn’t compete with the growing demand of other modern art styles like Pop Art.
 He ended up teaching at UCLA for a few months.
 After John’s six year hiatus as a full-time artist, he and his wife moved back to live in San Francisco.
 This was the year where he debuted a show of x-ray films painted in a particular manner.

 As an artist, John Saccaro was initially known as a Regionalist painter at the PWAP.
 He painted subjects with an American theme and naturalistic style that blended beautifully.
 He used watercolor as his main medium.
 But, his style changed when he started school at the California School of Fine Arts.
 This was when he began exploring abstract design and exploring different media.
 Then later, he finally developed his Sensorism style.
 These paintings were often created on large canvases.
 His color choices are of muted and multichromatic hues.
 He was also fond of layering a series of horizontal and vertical slashes.

-John Saccaro’s paintings can be found in museums and art galleries and certainly the artist would get great joy in seeing his paintings in these venues.
-The artist John Saccaro will be remembered for his paintings, but also for his teachings, methods and creating his Sensorism style of abstract art.
+John Saccaro’s paintings are in museums and art galleries and certainly the artist would get joy in seeing his paintings in these venues.
+The artist John Saccaro is remembered for his paintings.
+But he is also remembers for his teaching methods and creating his Sensorism style of abstract art.